Intermesh/docker-groupoffice-development/README.md

 1. mariadb
 2. mailserver based on dovecot and postfix
-3. groupoffice apache web server with php 7.3, ioncube, composer and xdebug running on port 8080
+3. groupoffice Apache web server with PHP, Composer and xdebug running on port 8080
 4. phpunit for testing
 5. sass container that will watch and compile sass files for you.
+6. Libretranslate to help translators with machine translations.

 Installation
 ------------